Welcome to your Forensic Science course

 Course delivery

-You will be taught through a combination of lectures, tutorials, seminars, and practical sessions at the simulation suite or in the Science Centre laboratories.
+You will be taught through a combination of lectures, tutorials, seminars, and practical sessions in the simulation suite or in the Science Centre laboratories.
 In addition, you will have meetings with your academic mentor at least three times a year (in October, February, and June) and drop-in sessions will be held throughout the academic year to ensure you get the support you need to succeed.

 Your course will provide you with opportunities to engage with formative assessments.
 These will help us to gauge your understanding of your subject and it allows us to give you feedback before you complete your summative (graded) assessments.